The Peru Resilience Hub at COP30

 1. Resilience Pays Off: Act Early – Build Opportunity

 Despite this, resilience remains chronically underfunded.
-Many financing systems prioritize short-term outputs over long-term risk reduction, creating structural disincentives to act early.
+Many financing systems prioritize short-term outputs over longer-term risk reduction, creating structural disincentives to act early.
 This track explores how to realign those systems by embedding resilience into planning, budgeting, and investment frameworks.
 It brings forward tools in fiscal policy, public-private finance, and risk-sensitive budgeting that treat resilience not as a sunk cost but as a foundation for opportunity, competitiveness, and future readiness.

 This track focuses on how public institutions, businesses, and communities can anticipate and manage the political, social, and ecological costs of change.
 It also calls for confronting “perverse resilience” – systems that remain robust but in ways that entrench inequality, degrade ecosystems, and suppress innovation.
 It invites scrutiny of trade-offs, sequencing, and safeguards in efforts to transform institutions, economies, or governance regimes that are resilient in the wrong ways.
-By planning for complexity rather than avoiding it, actors can design transitions that are not only ambitious, but fair, legitimate, and built to endure.
+By planning for complexity rather than avoiding it, actors can design transitions that are not only ambitious, but realistic, legitimate, and built to endure.

-Realigning Timescales, Mandates, and Funding Cycles
+Realigning Actions across Timescales, Mandates, and Funding Cycles

 Effective resilience action depends on coordination across timeframes, mandates, and jurisdictions – yet these often remain out of sync.
 Political cycles operate on four- or five-year terms, while climate risks unfold over decades.
 Infrastructure is built for lifetimes, but investment planning is locked into short-term returns.
 Institutional mandates are often sector-bound, while real-world risks are cross-cutting.
-These mismatches – temporal, institutional, and financial – undermine the ability to plan for slow-onset threats, integrate across sectors, and invest in long-term risk reduction.
+These mismatches – temporal, spatial, institutional, and financial – undermine the ability to plan for slow-onset threats, integrate across sectors, and invest in long-term risk reduction.

 Redefining & Repricing Risk to Unlock Better Responses